 Fujifilm X-T2 | 56mm f1.2

-San Clemente also has its own little trolley that starts at the outlet mall, its free by the way.
+San Clemente also has its own little trolley that starts at the outlet mall.
+It’s free, by the way.
 Even parking is free pretty much everywhere.

-To process these shots, I applied only three different filters with some variance of each.
-Kodak Gold from VSCO, (which is what you mostly see above), some Kodachrome from RNI, and my own B&W presets.
+I applied only three different filters to process these shots with some variance of each.
+Kodak Gold from VSCO (which is what you mostly see above), some Kodachrome from RNI, and my own B&W presets.

 Kodak Gold is probably one of my favorite film simulators to use out of the VSCO presets.
 It produces such a classic look that seems to work for about anything.